7L7K/GesahniV2/docs/auth_finish_contract.md

 **Behavior**:
 1. Verify Clerk session via `require_user_or_dev` dependency
-2. Mint new access and refresh tokens
+2. Mint new access and refresh tokens (unless valid tokens already exist for user)
 3. Set HttpOnly cookies with proper security flags
 4. Return 204 (no redirect)
+5. **IDEMPOTENT**: Safe to call multiple times - if valid cookies already exist for the user, returns 204 without setting new cookies

 ### Frontend Contract